 As long as you can spend your budget and your conversions don’t fall, you can keep creeping up the clock.
 Maybe you’ll find that at 4 pm, you can still spend your daily budget, but your average CPC is less than what it is when you run across the full day.
 That probably means that there are fewer brands competing in the same auctions as you are and that’s keeping the ad costs low.

 Using your automated marketing tools, you can zero in on the right time of day to run your ads to take advantage of this potential opportunity.

-While the Internet is open 24/7, 365 days a year—and on leap days—most businesses are not.
-While it certainly makes sense to run ads more often during peak conversion times, another dayparting best practice you might consider is when you’re physical business is closed.
+While the Internet is open 24/7, 365 days a year — and on leap days — most businesses are not.
+While it certainly makes sense to run ads more often during peak conversion times, another dayparting best practice you might consider is when your physical business is closed.

-Just because you’re closed doesn’t mean that consumers wouldn’t want to visit and browser your online store.
-However, if your products (or services) require might prompt visitors to call you for questions—and your phones aren’t answered after-hours—then you may want to pull back your ad campaigns.
+Just because you’re closed doesn’t mean that consumers wouldn’t want to visit and browse your online store.
+However, if your products (or services) might prompt visitors to call you for questions — and your phones aren’t answered after-hours — then you may want to pull back your ad campaigns.

 Conversely, maybe you want to make sure your digital advertising is at full blast when you are closed.
 After all, when you are open, customers can call and ask all of their questions.
 But, when you are closed, you might want to push web users to your properties as often as possible?